depp/bytesize/README.md

 **Simple** and **correct.**

-ByteSize is a library for formatting numbers as byte sizes for humans.
+ByteSize is a library for formatting and parsing numbers as byte sizes for humans.
 Numbers are formatted with three digits of precision, using SI prefixes, and the unit "B" for bytes.
 For example, 1000 is formatted as "1.00 KB".
 The numbers are rounded using round-to-even, which is the familiar method used by `fmt.Sprintf`, `math.Round`, and other functions in the standard library.

 There are no choices to make.
 ByteSize is not configurable.

+## Formatting

 The precision cannot be changed.
-Non-decimal prefixes are not supported: no kibibytes, no powers of two.
+Non-decimal prefixes are not produced: no kibibytes, no powers of two.
 There is only one function to call.

     func Format(size uint64) string